mxwilson/KickstartUtils/README.md

 This program allows multiple CentOS/RHEL 7 machines to be installed simultaneously using KVM virtualization.
 It generates Kickstart files on the fly to be used by the installer.

 ## Requirements
-KVM/Libvirt.
-Running webserver containing extracted ISO.
+KVM/Libvirt, Running webserver containing extracted ISO, Superuser privileges.
-Superuser privileges.

 A few variables must be changed prior to running this program:

-installtreeloc – URL of extracted ISO. ksurldir – URL of directory that will contain Kickstart files. webserverdir – Local directory of Kickstart files. libvirtdir – Local directory of libvirt image files.
+installtreeloc – URL of extracted ISO.

+ksurldir – URL of directory that will contain Kickstart files.

+webserverdir – Local directory of Kickstart files.

+libvirtdir – Local directory of libvirt image files.

 ## Notes

 Passwords are hashed and dropped into the KS file being created.

 Hostnames are suffixed with a random number which is helpful if many machines are being created at once.

 Networking is automatically configured using DHCP to assign IP addresses.

 ## License